Get ready to sell products online

 You will find more information about the rules for assigning GTIN to products in the next step.

-A new product always requires a new GTIN, but often you also need to assign a new GTIN after you have made changes to a product, for example major changes to ingredients or if the size or color has changed.
+A new GTIN is always required for a new product, but often you also need to assign a new GTIN when you have made changes to a product, such as major changes to ingredients or if the size or color has changed.

-The GS1 global website contains GTIN rules that describe which changes to a trade item require the item to receive a new GTIN as well as which changes are allowed without changing GTIN.
+The GS1 global website has GTIN rules that describe which changes to an item require a new GTIN and which changes are allowed without changing the GTIN.

 You can either make barcode originals yourself or hire someone to do it for you, for example a packaging designer, advertising agency or commercial printer.

-We have a list of suggestions for barcode suppliers that we know follow our guide for barcode size.
+We have listed some suggestions for barcode vendors that we know follow our barcode size guide.
 You can of course use a printing service or similar, but please refer them to our size guide.

 Tillbaka till toppen